 After you create a synchronization group, all data changes in the OSS bucket are automatically synchronized to local clients that are associated with the shares in the synchronization group.
 You can perform the following operations to manage a synchronization group:

-1. On the Sync Groups page, click the synchronization group name in the Sync Group Name column or click Details in the Actions column.
+On the Sync Groups page, click the name of a synchronization group in the Sync Group Name column, or click Details in the Actions column for the group.

 Description